sebaslogen/resaca/README.md

 object when there is new input data during a recomposition (e.g. a new input id for your ViewModel) or to remember multiple instances of the same class in the same scope.

-⚠️ ViewModels remembered with `viewModelScoped` **should not be created** using any of the Compose `viewModel()` or `ViewModelProviders` factories, otherwise they will be retained in the scope of the screen regardless of `viewModelScoped`.
+⚠️ Note that ViewModels remembered with `viewModelScoped` **should not be created** using any of the Compose `viewModel()` or `ViewModelProviders` factories, otherwise they will be retained in the scope of the screen regardless of `viewModelScoped`.
 Also, if a ViewModel is remembered with `rememberScoped` its clean-up method won't be called, that's the reason to use `viewModelScoped` instead.

 # Sample use cases